awptikal/Data-Science-Projects/README.md

 # Data-Science-Projects
 The repository consists of all the data science projects that I have worked on and are done in Python.
-The order below (ascending) is the order of which each project was completed and hopefully as we venture further down the projects, my programming/report writing will improve.

 ## Projects [Python]:
 - [Stock Price Prediction](https://nbviewer.jupyter.org/github/ywuhub/Data-Science-Projects/blob/master/Stock%20Price%20Prediction%20Project/Stock%20Prediction.ipynb)